 The two vehicles stopped in the middle of the street, with their drivers hesitating for a while and probably looking tensely at each other, but then the police car reluctantly moved back a bit.

-I didn’t know why, but all of a sudden, her remark seemed so funny to me.
+I didn’t know why, but her remark suddenly seemed so funny.
 No matter how nervous I was, I nearly burst into laughter, almost revealing us to the cops.
 My frolicking didn’t last too long, though.
 The truck noisily moved forward, advancing toward the hotel, and the police car followed it.
-The presence of the latter, combined with the corpse in the dumpster, immediately spoiled all my fun.
+The latter’s presence, combined with the corpse in the dumpster, immediately spoiled all my fun.

 My hair stood on end again, just like the quills of a hedgehog ready to fight, and at the same time, instead of working on an escape strategy, my traitorous mind took on the task of preparing me for my future life as a prisoner.
-I pictured myself surrounded by an army of hard-core offenders serving life sentences without parole—all with broad and quite lax sexual boundaries.
+I pictured myself surrounded by an army of hard-core offenders serving life sentences without parole—all with broad and quite admissive sexual boundaries.
 It even occurred to me that the fucking cops had been here all day, just waiting for some idiot to throw a dead body out of his window, and now they were finally rewarded for their patience.
 And, of course, that idiot was Murphy Mellrow—who else would be stupid enough to do such a ridiculous thing?

 “You see how easy it was?” she asked me, satisfied.

 At the same time, I couldn’t help but think about what an unbelievable irony everything was.
-It was only yesterday that I warned the fucking bastard that he would fly out of the hotel, riding in the back of a garbage truck.
+It was only yesterday that I warned the fucking bastard he would fly out of the hotel, riding in the back of a garbage truck.
 If only I had known back then, it would happen so soon!”

 “Tomorrow morning, I’ll sprinkle some sugar on it, and the roaches will take care of every trace of blood in a day or two!”
 She assured me merrily.